[Updated August 2019]

 Initially I ordered it with what I THOUGHT was going to be a glass of Kiwi juice.
 Happily, the waiter, realizing I couldn’t read Japanese and was just going by the pictures, pointed out that the Kiwi juice was in fact an Alcoholic drink….

-I followed this up with a really Acai yogurt dish, because I was feeling sort of dairy deficient
+I followed this up with an Acai berry & yogurt dish, because I was feeling sort of dairy deficient in my diet.

-What came out didn’t look very appealing, but it was VERY tasty, and crunchy with bits of fresh mint on top.
+What arrived on my table didn’t look very appealing, not as pretty as in the picture, but it was VERY tasty, and crunchy with bits of fresh mint on top.

-(I later learned it was in fact a Caesar salad dressing) and asked if it could exchanged for what looked to be a Japanese sesame dressing instead from a salad with a much lower number of calories.
+(I later learned it was in fact a Caesar salad dressing) and asked if it could exchanged for what looked to be a Japanese sesame dressing instead — offered with a salad with a much lower number of calories.

-From the look on the waitresses face this was NOT a normal request, but the chef agreed to do it.
+From the look on the waitresses face this was NOT a normal request (Japanese don’t futze with a chef’s creation), in fact she looked a bit freaked out by it… but their chef agreed to do it.
 (After the fact I no longer think it was sesame… but rather some other sort of dressing with nutty seeds).
 That said, the salad was REALLY tasty.

 Sitting across from me was a ridiculously cute four or five year old girl who was in the Denny’s with her mom… this girl clearly LOVED her egg carbonara pasta.
 Her mom had ordered an adult size, but was spooning it into a child sized bowl for the girl… and she had enthusiastically slurped up two bowls of the stuff… really cute